India’s fight against coronavirus was effective, PM Modi tells CMs

 He also said any death due to the virus is tragic.
 The two-day virtual meet comes as the country witnesses an unabated spike in coronavirus cases.

 India registered over 10,000 COVID-19 cases for the fifth day in a row pushing the tally to 3,43,091 on Tuesday, while the death toll rose to 9,900 with 380 new fatalities.
-Chief ministers of Punjab, Kerala, Goa, Uttarakhand, Jharkhand, and those of the northeastern states among others are talking part in the meet.
+Chief ministers of Punjab, Kerala, Goa, Uttarakhand, Jharkhand, and those of the northeastern states among others are taking part in the meet.
 LGs and administrators of some union territories are also attending Tuesday's brainstorming session.

 Novel super-potent human antibodies provide protection against COVID-19

-On Wednesday, Modi will interact with chief ministers of 15 states and the LG of Jammu and Kashmir.
+On Wednesday, Modi will interact with Chief Ministers of 15 states and the LG of Jammu and Kashmir.
 These are the states where coronavirus cases are on a much higher side and include Maharashtra, West Bengal, Delhi, Karnataka, Gujarat, Bihar and Uttar Pradesh.

 Based on suggestions made by the states, under "Unlock 1" several relaxations were made for public and businesses to ensure that economic activities hit by the lockdown gather momentum.
 But this has given rise to fear that it may trigger an increase in new cases.
 Modi had on Saturday reviewed the steps being taken to contain the COVID-19 pandemic in areas with high case load and the road map for effective management of the situation.